conwetlab/fiware-rss/doc/user-programmer-guide.rst

 The administration interface allows to register new stores, which are charging information sources.
 To do that, it is required to include the email of the user of the FIWARE identity manager who admins the concrete store instance, and a display name for the store.

-Once an Store is registered, it is possible to send charging information to the RSS in order to perform the revenue sharing of its providers.
+Once a Store is registered, it is possible to send charging information to the RSS in order to perform the revenue sharing of its providers.

 .. image:: images/installation/rss_sanity_2.png
    :align: center